food safety

 Poop In The Garden

 By: Diane Wright Hirsch, MPH Extension Educator/Food Safety Over the weekend, before the most recent snow, I looked out my kitchen window to see my dog squatting over the chive patch in our vegetable garden.
 It was too late to stop him.
-I spend a lot of time with Connecticut farmers, talking about producing […]
+I spend a lot of time with Connecticut farmers, talking about producing safe […]

 Basic Food Safety Practices at Home